Elsie19/clam/headers/README.md

 `err` will also redirect to `stderr`, which will allow programs to filter through information without seeing any extra messages.

+Both functions can take the `-n` argument for printing without a newline.

 #### `assert.sh`
 `assert.sh` is used for testing and comparing output.